 The First Innocence Project Case?

 Since the Roman model is the basis for our court and legal system today, it is fitting that it also provides the precedence for our interest in applying scientific principles in the examination of evidence.
-In the first century A.D., the Roman orator and jurist Quintilian was able to show that bloody handprints left at the scene of a murder were meant to frame the defendant, an innocent blind man, for his own mother's murder.
+In the first century A.D., the Roman orator and jurist Quintilian was able to show that bloody handprints left at a scene of murder were meant to frame the defendant, an innocent blind man, for his own mother's murder.
 As the Roman Empire declined in the west, forensic science remained fairly stagnant for the next millennium, as did the applications of criminology and criminal justice.

 The Beginning of Pathology

 In thirteenth-century China, the book Hsi Duan Yu (The Washing Away of Wrongs) was published and is considered to be the first known guide to pathology.
 The work describes, among other things, how to determine whether a victim drowned or was strangled as a cause of death.
-It also detailed how the criminal investigator identified the type of blade used in a murder by examining the corpse and how to determine whether a death was accidental or murder.
+It also detailed how the criminal investigator identified the type of blade used in the murder by examining the corpse and how to determine whether a death was accidental or murder.

 Beginning in the seventeenth century, as the age of enlightenment bloomed, advancements in science and the social conscience saw the field of forensic science receive a revitalization of sorts.
 A new appreciation for the application of the scientific method in nearly all inquiries, criminal or otherwise, necessitated new means for identifying and solving crimes.

 The eighteenth and nineteenth centuries saw an explosion of recorded incidents of the use of scientifically obtained evidence to solve crimes and win convictions.
 Evidentiary techniques including connecting a piece of crumpled newspaper used for wadding in a pistol to a matching, torn piece of paper in a suspect's pocket as well as matching clothing fibers, grains, and footprints to those found on a suspect accused of murdering a young woman.